This is a school photograph taken in the summer 1956 of my class at Far Cotton County Primary School.

 21 Kevin Poole, who lived in the prefabs on Gloucester Avenue.

-26 I think this is Sheila Campbell, a very pretty, bright, quiet girl who lived on Queen Eleanor Road.
+26 Sheila Campbell, a very pretty, bright, quiet girl who lived on Queen Eleanor Road.
 She was another keen swimmer.

-28 and 30 These, in some order, are the Lawrence twins, Jennifer and Wendy, a/k/a "the terrible twins."
+28 and 30 These are the Lawrence twins, Jennifer and Wendy, a/k/a "the terrible twins."
 Active, scatter-brained, and mischievous, they lightened up our school day, but were probably a headache — two headaches — for the teachers.
+Jennifer eventually became a Higher Courts Advocate; Wendy married an Anglican minister and became Head of Science at Northampton School for Girls.